populationgenomics/test_workflows_shared/README.md

 # The default path is australia-southeast1-docker.pkg.dev/cpg-common/images/cpg_flow:0.1.0-alpha.14
 $ ./run-test-workflow.sh --image "australia-southeast1-docker.pkg.dev/cpg-common/images/cpg_flow:<tag_id>"
 ```

-> **Notes**
->
-> * You will need to have `analysis-runner` installed in your environment.
-See the [analysis-runner](https://github.com/populationgenomics/analysis-runner) for more information or install it with `pipx install analysis-runner`.
-> * You will need a valid tag above, which you can find from the most recent [`cpg-flow` docker workflow](https://github.com/populationgenomics/cpg-flow/actions/workflows/docker.yaml) runs, under the `print docker tag` job of the workflow.

 You should receive a job url from the `analysis-runner` output, if the job was created successfully.
 This job should spin up additional jobs that can be found from the `/batches` page on Hail.

+### Notes

+* Having the option to run this pipeline on different tags of the `cpg_flow` image, is valuable for testing unmerged functionality in the `cpg_flow` repository.
+You can always default to a recent release tag to test with a stable version of the  `cpg_flow` image.
+* You will need a valid tag above, which you can find from the most recent [`cpg-flow` docker workflow](https://github.com/populationgenomics/cpg-flow/actions/workflows/docker.yaml) runs, under the `print docker tag` job of the workflow.
+Be mindful of the use of `images` vs `images-tmp` which usually contains test images that are pruned fortnightly.
+* You will need to have `analysis-runner` installed in your environment.
+See the [analysis-runner](https://github.com/populationgenomics/analysis-runner) for more information or install it with `pipx install analysis-runner`.

 ## Editing in an IDE